Administrative Services Department

 School Resource Officer

-Officer Roger Ramsey is located at Central Hardin High School as a School Resource Officer.
+Officer Larry Robinson is located at Central Hardin High School as a School Resource Officer.
 The Elizabethtown Police Department has been involved at Central Hardin since 2007.
+Officer Cleary is located at Elizabethtown High School.
+EHS and EPD partnered in 2015 to bring this program to EHS.
 This program allows students to interact with a police officer on a daily basis and become accustomed to their presence.
-This provides a way to bridge the gap between impressionable young adults to their presence.
 It provides a way to bridge the gap between impressionable young adults and the police.
 It provides an added level of safety in the school both for students and parents.
-During time when school is not in session, Officer Ramsey works as a road unit for the police department.
 This program has proven to be very beneficial.

-The role of the Information Technology Section is a dual purpose.
-First, they take information from the records section and by using crime analyzing programs and the Spillman computer database determine present and possible future crime problems in the City of Elizabethtown.
+One of the roles of the Information Technology Section is to determine present and possible future crime problems in the City of Elizabethtown.
 This allows officers to key in on the major crimes in the city.
-The unit also is responsible for keeping the Spillman database system in full working order to supply the community and its administrators with statistically correct information related to current and past criminal activities and possible trends.
+The unit is also responsible for supplying the administrators with statistically correct information related to current and past criminal activities and possible trends.

-The IT section also is responsible for the various types of technology within the police cars.
-Each police car is equipped with a digital video camera from Mobile Vision that automatically records and downloads video clips from the car to the server at the station and a mobile data computer (MDT) which allows the officers to request and receive data on many levels including current license statues and persons that may be wanted.
+The IT section also maintains the various types of technology platforms within the police cars and police department.
+Each police car is equipped with a digital video camera and mobile data terminal (MDT).
+The MDT provides officers with access to databases such as LINK/NCIC along with our in house system, Spillman.
 The IT section is a critical part of the police department.

 All firearms officers are certified armorers from Sig Sauer and Remington as well as certified Department of Criminal Justice Training (DOCJT) Firearms Instructors.
 This unit is responsible for and coordinates semi-annual training for the departments range qualification.
 This training includes, but is not limited to, static line fire and simulated tactical firearm usage with all weapons of the Elizabethtown Police Department.